Medical & Surgical

 To learn about his areas of specialization in surgery, diabetic and neuropathic wounds, designing custom orthotics, braces, and shoes, extracorporeal shockwave therapy and regenerative medicine, the treatment of chronic, non-responsive arch, heel and ankle pain, and musculoskeletal sonographic imaging, click here.

-Dr. Schumacher works at the office Tuesday through Saturday, and speaks both English and Spanish.
+Dr. Schumacher works at the office Monday, Wednesday, and Thursday, in addition to surgical hours.
+He speaks both English and Spanish.

 At nearly 4,000 square feet, the Achilles Foot Health Centre is the largest podiatric facility in western Canada.